hpi-swa-teaching/SVGMorph/packages/Tests-SVG-Morphic.package/SVGRenderTestUIModel.class/README.md

-A SVGRendererTestUIModel is a model for the test ui window.
+A SVGRenderTestUIModel is a model for the test ui window.

 Instance Variables
 	form:		<Form>